softpython2884/QuestHub/src/FlowDocs/PRD_CodeQuest_Academy.md

     *   It's designed to be tackled by a team and combines multiple skills learned.
     *   Success unlocks a unique, high-value badge and significant XP.
 *   **"Code Katas":** A dedicated section with small, repeatable coding exercises for students to practice specific algorithms or language features outside of the main quests.
+*   **Professor-Defined Project Templates:** For a given quest, a professor can link a template GitHub repository.
+When a student accepts the quest, their new project repository is created as a clone of this template.
+*   **Learning Path "Playlists":** Professors can create curated lists of quests, documents, and external links to form a specific "learning path" (e.g., "Mastering Authentication").
+*   **"Office Hours" Scheduling:** A simple calendar interface where professors can mark their availability and students can book a time slot for help.
 *   **Peer Review System:**
     *   Before final submission, a student's project can be assigned to one or more peers for review.
     *   Professors provide a rubric (e.g., "Code Clarity," "Functionality," "Documentation").